Normalization and Sketch Downsampling

 Figure 1: Effect of sequencing depth on gene expression.

-Image source: M. Love: RNA-seq data analysis
+Image source: Mike Love: RNA-seq data analysis

 Normalization in spatial transcriptomics